awwad/uptane/README.md

 >>> dp.update_cycle()
 ```

-The primary client should print a "Defended" banner.
+The primary client should print a "Defended" banner and provide the following error message: The Director has instructed
+us to download a file that does  does not exactly match the Image Repository metadata.
+File: '/evil'